The AI Transformation Process — Maximising Benefits and Reducing Risk

 Discover Stage Output: A clear evidence base — including readiness insights and prioritised AI opportunities — that feeds directly into strategic design.

-Purpose: Define direction, establish control and justify investment before delivery begins.
+Objective: Define direction, establish governance and control and justify investment before delivery begins.

 Advantages of Design: